 I like the relaxed neighborhood atmosphere at Bass.
 In fact, with its extensive wine list, the place reminds me more of a wine bar where you can enjoy good food than a full-scale restaurant.
-Bass is a popular eatery, though, and I would advise booking a table if you plan on going.
+Bass is a popular eatery, though, and I would advise booking a table if you plan on going there.
 What I love the most about Bass is that you can easily order the whole menu, even as a party of two, and thus get a taste of everything.
-We were four people this evening and decided to order two of each item on the list, except the eel, whale, and chicken.
-Of course, we also had an oyster each, since Kristin, who was in charge of ordering wines, had kicked off the meal with bubbles.
+We were four people this evening and decided to order two of each item on the list.
+We also had an oyster each, since Kristin, who was in charge of ordering wines, had kicked off the meal with bubbles.
 Specifically, Longitude Blanc De Blancs from Larmandier-Bernier.

-Of all the dishes we ordered, I most enjoyed the chicken nuggets, Tzar tartare, cabbage with katsobushi (another sort of Bonito flake), and both desserts.
+Of all the dishes, I enjoyed the chicken nuggets, the Tzar tartare, the cabbage with katsobushi (another sort of Bonito flake), and both desserts the most.
 They were all very simple, but well-balanced and with good flavors.
 Atli’s Karaage chicken at Pjoltergeist is just slightly more addictive, but that’s a huge compliment.
 On the other hand, I did not fancy the smoked eel with pickled cucumber and papadum bread as much.
 Both the taste and presentation was off.
 Whale with endives and mango was also rather forgettable.
-The rösti potatoes should have been a big hit around the table, but failed to impress me and others with its soft texture.
-Both main courses, beef with daikon, and wolf fish with bell pepper sauce, were decent, but neither stick to your memory for a very long time.
+The rösti potatoes would normally have been a big hit around this table, but failed to impress me and the others with its soft texture.
+Both main courses, beef with daikon, and wolf fish with bell pepper sauce, were decent, but neither were of the kind that sticks to your memory for a very long time.
 Luckily, we ended the meal with two splendid desserts that left us craving for more.
 That’s always a good sign.